ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/filesystem-identification-and-evidence-structure-analysis-using-ftk-imager/workflow-execution.md

 This workflow documents a foundational digital forensics task: determining how a storage device organizes files and metadata before attempting deeper analysis.
 A file system controls how data is stored, categorized, navigated, accessed, managed, and potentially recovered.
 Because different file systems use different structures and rules, identifying the file system helps an analyst understand what evidence may exist, where that evidence may be located, and how deleted or residual data may behave.

 The reading material described a file system as a critical part of an IT system because it classifies and organizes files, stores data, manages available space, supports file navigation, and provides mechanisms for accessing and recovering data.
 This workflow applies that concept directly by using FTK Imager to identify the file system from forensic images before deeper analysis.

-> **Workflow vs Execution vs Writeup (Terminology Used Here)**
-> - **Workflows** refer to repeatable digital forensic tasks such as importing disk images, identifying file systems, reviewing evidence structures, and documenting findings.
-> - **Executions** refer to the hands-on use of FTK Imager to add image files as evidence items and review their file system information.
-> - **Writeups** document forensic observations, analyst reasoning, technical context, and evidence examination conclusions.

-> 👉 For a **detailed, step-by-step walkthrough of how this workflow was executed — complete with screenshot placeholders**, see the **[Step-by-Step Execution](#step-by-step-execution)** section below.

 ---